 One thing to keep in mind is how you want to set Pitch Demand.
 By quantity or by cycle time.

-1. If you haven't used the Production Module before, you'll want to start with the Resource Shift Setup.
-This is critical for using our Production Module and especially for use in the ekanban Planner.
+1. If you haven't used the Production Module before, you'll want to start with the 📕 Setup - Resource/Production Shifts This is critical for using our Production Module and especially for use in the ekanban Planner.
 The link above will step you through setting shifts up.
 If you already have shifts set up, it's a good idea to review them to make sure they are correct and that the shifts DO NOT overlap in time.

 - Enable Product Orders (eKanban) for this line.